Step 1: Planning the rain gutter replacement project

 Gutter Parts and Mounting Details

-Step 2: Cutting and joining the gutters
+Step 2: Cutting and joining the rain gutters

 It’s much easier to join sections on the ground than to work from the top of a ladder.
 Photos 1 – 8 show how.
 Instead of butting parts together and covering the joints with a seam cover as recommended by the manufacturer, lap all seams from 2 to 4 in.
 Then caulk and rivet them together (Photos 3 – 5).
 We’ve shown joining a gutter section to a corner.
 Use the same process to join two sections of gutter, except overlap the pieces at least 4 in.
 When you’re splicing gutter sections, plan ahead to leave the best-looking factory-cut end on the outside if possible.
-Also lap the gutters so the inside section is facing downhill to prevent water from being forced out the seam.
+Also, lap the rain gutters so the inside section is facing downhill to prevent water from being forced out the seam.

 Where a gutter ends, cut it to extend about an inch past the end of the fascia board to catch water from the overhanging shingles.
 Then attach an end cap with rivets and seal the joint from the inside with gutter sealant.